 Download a copy of the report here.

 We still wish to recruit new members onto the PPG Committee.
 We welcome all, but are particularly keen to hear from people under the age of 60.
-If you are interested and want to find out more, please pass your contact details to the Receptionist at the Surgery and/or ask for a copy of our information leaflet and application form and we will get in touch with you.
+If you are interested and want to find out more, please pass your contact details to the Receptionist at the Surgery.